 Almost from the moment they moved in, the artists began to transform the house with decoration.
 This process, and the accumulation of paintings, furnishings and objects, continued throughout their lives.

 David Garnett described in his autobiography how ‘one after another the rooms were decorated and altered almost out of recognition, as the bodies of the saved are said to be glorified after the resurrection’.
 The garden too was gradually developed under the guidance of Roger Fry.
 The wealth of visual art to be seen here contradicts the presumption that Bloomsbury was predominantly literary.
-The three chief painters of Bloomsbury, Vanessa Bell, Duncan Grant and Roger Fry, now occupy a significant place amongst the various movements in art of the early twentieth century.
+The three chief painters of Bloomsbury, Vanessa Bell, Duncan Grant and Roger Fry, now occupy a significant place amongst the new movements in British art of the early twentieth century.
 The painting of Bloomsbury is unthreatening, domestic and full of sensuous beauty.
 French Post-Impressionism touched both their easel painting and decorative art, while the influence of Mediterranean culture is apparent in the uninhibited colours and patterns of walls, ceramics and furniture decorations.

 During the inter-war years the house was largely used by the family as a much-loved holiday home, a period which has been described by Quentin Bell as ‘the golden age of Charleston’.
 This world was shattered in 1937 with the death in the Spanish Civil War of his elder brother Julian.
 In 1939, with the outbreak of another World War, Vanessa Bell, Duncan Grant and Clive Bell moved to Charleston permanently.

 Vanessa Bell died in 1961, Clive in 1964.
 Duncan Grant continued to live at Charleston almost until his death in 1978.
 His daughter Angelica then lived there alone until 1980, when The Charleston Trust was formed.
-Today the house appears as it was in the 1950s, representing a way of life in which lovely surroundings and harmonious objects and paintings were of more importance than creature comforts.
+Today the house appears as it was in the 1950s, representing a way of life in which beautiful surroundings and harmonious objects and paintings were of more importance than creature comforts.
 Charleston has become, as Quentin Bell wrote, ‘a kind of time capsule in which the public can examine a world which has vanished’.